 - Make the rub and sauce: In a small bowl, stir the barbecue rub ingredients, breaking up any clumps of brown sugar with your fingers.
 Set aside.
 In a medium bowl, whisk the barbecue sauce ingredients until smooth.
 Set aside.

-- Season the ribs and put them in the pressure cooker: Sprinkle both sides of the ribs with the salt and rub.
-Cut the ribs into 4 pieces, cutting between every fourth bone.
+- Season the ribs and put them in the pot: Sprinkle both sides of the ribs with the salt and rub.
+Cut the ribs into 4 pieces, cutting between every third bone.
+Pour a cup of water and the liquid smoke into an Instant Pot or electric pressure cooker, then add the pressure cooker rack.
+Stack the ribs on top of the rack.

-- Pressure cook the ribs for 30 minutes with a Natural Pressure Release: Pour ½ cup of water into the Instant Pot or pressure cooker, and then add the liquid smoke.
-Stack the ribs in the pot in a loose pile, bone side down.
-Lock the lid and pressure cook at high pressure for 30 minutes in an Instant Pot or other electric cooker, or for 24 minutes in a stovetop PC.
+- Pressure cook the ribs for 30 minutes with a Natural Pressure Release: Lock the lid and pressure cook at high pressure for 30 minutes in an Instant Pot or other electric cooker, or for 24 minutes in a stovetop PC.
 (Use “Manual” or “Pressure Cook” mode in an Instant Pot).
 Let the pressure come down naturally, about 15 more minutes.

 - Assemble and serve the rib sandwiches: Unlock the pressure cooker lid, and carefully move the ribs to a cutting board – they are fall-apart tender.
 Brush the ribs on both side with the barbecue sauce, then set them bone-side up and pull the bones out of the slab, leaving the slab of pork together as much as you can.
 (Some may just fall apart – that is what fall-apart tender means, after all.)
 Set the slabs of ribs in the sub rolls, top with sliced onions and pickles, and serve.